 My Thoughts On The Giving Manger

-I absolutely love it!
-I am so impressed by the quality of this set!
+I absolutely love it and I am so impressed by its quality!
 It is made well enough to last for years and years.
-I also really love the unique and creative paper illustrations which I think really help to solidify the meaning behind the book.
+I also really love the unique and creative paper illustrations which I think really help bring it to life even more.
 Everything about it feels handcrafted…so great!

-I also love how it points to Christ by giving the true meaning of why we celebrate Christmas.
-It’s not about receiving gifts under the tree, it’s about the Gift that was given to us.
-The Son of God was born as a man and came to this world to redeem us from sin.
+I also love how beautifully it points to Christ by sharing how Christmas is not about receiving gifts under the tree, but it’s about THE perfect Gift, the Son of God being born as a man and coming to this world to redeem us from sin.
 That is what Christmas is all about.
 Not about gifts, not about Santa.
 About Jesus!

-All in all, I highly recommend The Giving Manger for families, especially those with young children.
+All in all, I highly recommend it for families, especially those with young children.

 You May Also Like….